damianhakert/damianhakert.github.io/source/posts/2016-10-25-gitlab-workflow-an-overview.html.md

 #### Search for your Issues and MRs

 When you're looking for an issue or MR you opened long ago in a project with dozens, hundreds or even thousands of them, it turns out to be hard to find.
-Expand the navigation on your left and click on **Issues** or **Merge Requests**, and you'll be able to filter all your issues or MRs by author, assignee, milestone, label and weight.
-You can also search for opened, merged, closed, and all of them (both merged, closed, and opened).
+Expand the navigation on your left and click on **Issues** or **Merge Requests**, and you'll see the ones assigned to you.
+From there or from any issue tracker, you can filter issues or MRs by author, assignee, milestone, label and weight, also search for opened, merged, closed, and all of them (both merged, closed, and opened).

 ### Moving Issues